-IMPORTANCE OF TEACHING SKILLS INTEGRATION IN EFL CALSSROOM
+IMPORTANCE OF TEACHING STUDENTS BY INTEGRATED SKILLS

-Numonjonova Charosxon Nodirbekovna Fergana state university English language and literature 4th course charosxonnumonjonova@mail.com
+Numonjonova Charosxon Nodirbekovna Fergana state university 4th year student of English language and Literature Faculty of Fergana State University Umaraliyeva Munojat

-ANNATATION
+A teacher of English Language and Literature Faculty of Fergana State University charosxonnumonjonova@mail.com

-The meaning of this article is that;teaching and learning are two basic processes underlying the activity of students and teachers nowadays.
+Annotation: The meaning of this article is that;teaching and learning are two basic processes underlying the activity of students and teachers nowadays.
 Learning process puts both parties toward each other , what it teaches , and what it takes, the teacher and the student.
 Today takes great importance to the training of students to teach themselves.By teaching skills integration helps teachers their lessons become more effective.

-KEY WORDS: listening, reading, speaking, writing.
+Key words: listening, reading, speaking, writing.